ELSinLBTH/HDT_Jupyterbook/_sources/housing-data-flow.md

-As GPT-4 is an online model with data privacy risks, this study selects models **Pegasus, BART and T5** for LLM.
+As GPT-4 is an online model with data privacy risks, this study selects models **Pegasus, BART and T5** for LLM.<br>
 To test the performance of Pegasus, BART, and T5 models on Extractive Summarisation, this study uses content from a randomly selected speaker, Matthew Pullen, as a test sample.